Connect AI agents to tools using Model Context Protocol (MCP)

 -

 When prompted, follow the instructions to open the sign-in page in a new tab and enter the authentication code provided and your Azure credentials.
-Then complete the sign in process in the command line, selecting the subscription containing your Azure AI Foundry hub if prompted.
+Then complete the sign in process in the command line, selecting the subscription containing your Foundry hub if prompted.

 -